awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-how-it-works.md

 Traffic dials and weights affect how the accelerator serves traffic in different ways:
 + You configure traffic dials for *endpoint groups*\.
 The traffic dial lets you cut off a percentage of traffic—or all traffic—to the group, by "dialing down" traffic that the accelerator has already directed to it based on other factors, such as proximity\.
 + You use weights, on the other hand, to set values for *individual endpoints* within an endpoint group\.
 Weights provide a way to divide up traffic within the endpoint group\.
 For example, you can use weights to do performance testing for specific endpoints in a Region\.

+**Note**
+For more information about how traffic dials and weights affect failover, see [Failover for Unhealthy Endpoints](about-endpoints-endpoint-weights.md#about-endpoints-endpoint-weights.unhealthy-endpoints)\.

 ## Health Checks for AWS Global Accelerator<a name="about-endpoint-groups-automatic-health-checks"></a>